Facebook content management controversies

-Facebook or Meta Platforms has been criticized for its management of various content on posts, photos and entire groups and profiles.
+Facebook and Meta Platforms have been criticized for their management of various content on posts, photos and entire groups and profiles.
 This includes but is not limited to allowing violent content, including content related to war crimes, and not limiting the spread of fake news and COVID-19 misinformation on their platform, as well as allowing incitement of violence against multiple groups.

 Intellectual property infringement

 Facebook has been criticized for having lax enforcement of third-party copyrights for videos uploaded to the service.
 In 2015, some Facebook pages were accused of plagiarizing videos from YouTube users and re-posting them as their own content using Facebook's video platform, and in some cases, achieving higher levels of engagement and views than the original YouTube posts.
 Videos hosted by Facebook are given a higher priority and prominence within the platform and its user experience (including direct embedding within the News Feed and pages), giving a disadvantage to posting it as a link to the original external source.
 In August 2015, Facebook announced a video-matching technology aiming to identify reposted videos, and also stated its intention to improve its procedures to remove infringing content faster.
 In April 2016, Facebook implemented a feature known as "Rights Manager", which allows rights holders to manage and restrict the upload of their content onto the service by third-parties.